Your charity can report as a group in one of two ways:

 - joint reporting – when your charity, as part of a group of registered charities, submits one annual information statement (AIS) and one financial report (if applicable), and

 - collective reporting – when your charity, as part of a group of registered charities, submits one or more Annual Information Statement or financial report on another basis (for example, according to types of activities).

 You must apply to the ACNC for joint or collective reporting.
-We will consider a number of factors (such as the public interest in transparency, or our ability to assess compliance) before we can agree to this.
+We will consider your application against a number of factors (such as the public interest in transparency and accountability, or our ability to assess compliance) as part of the decision process.

 Charity size and group reporting

 If your charity is part of a reporting group, the size of the reporting group is:

 - large if one or more of the charities in the group is large